 Discharges are primarily given for minor offences.

 There are two types of discharge:

-- a ‘conditional discharge’ means that the offender won’t be punished – unless they commit another offence within a set period of time determined by the Court (up to 3 years).
+- A ‘conditional discharge’ means that the offender won’t be punished unless they commit another offence within a set period of time determined by the court (up to a period of 3 years).
 If the offender breaches the conditional discharge by committing a further offence within the specified discharge period they can be re-sentenced for the original offence and sentenced additionally for the new offence.

 Fines are the most common criminal sentence.
 They’re usually given for less serious crimes that don’t merit a community or prison sentence, or in some circumstances fines are imposed as an alternative to a community sentence.

-How much someone is fined depends on the seriousness of the crime and the offender’s ability to pay.
+How much someone is fined depends on the severity of the crime and the offender’s ability to pay.

 Any court may disqualify an offender from driving on conviction for any offence, either in addition to or instead of any other sentence.
 It is not a requirement of disqualification that the offence is connected with the use of a motor vehicle.

 Penalty points can be added to an offender’s driving licence upon conviction for many motoring offences.
 Depending on they type of licence held and the number of points imposed, this can lead to a offender being disqualified from driving for a period of time.